 A layer of closed-cell foam with a radiant barrier was then installed on top of the FatMat sound deadening material.
 This foam layer of insulation acts as thermal barrier.
 We chose this material rather than Reflectix because it seemed more durable to be used under a floor.
 I didn’t want to worry about the bubbles popping.

-Once the L tracks were set in to place, stainless rivnuts were installed in the floor.
+Once the L tracks were set into place, M6 stainless rivnuts were installed in the floor.
+Each L track utilizes about 7-8 mounting points (rivnuts and bolts) spaced about 6 inches apart.
 Washers were added in places like the factory D rings and l track mounting mounts so they would not clamp down too hard on the flooring.

 For the finishing touches, I added an aluminum strip under the rear factory threshold strip so you can’t see the under-layers of material. (no pic)